NAVRockClimber/NAVRockClimber.github.io/_posts/2021-09-17-downloading-devops-artifact-via-api.md

 <img src="{{ site.img_path }}/artifact_api/Fiddler_Payload.png" width="50%">

 Looking closer at these request we see the URL in the request and the headers in the response reveal a that we are looking at a download from an ordinary blob storage.
-So I guessed the request with the cryptic server names like "vsblobprod..." or "pkgsprodsu3weu" are used to retrieve the Blob-Storage URL.
+So I guessed the request with the cryptic server names like "vsblobprod..." or "pkgsprodsu3weu" are used to retrieve the blob-storage URI.

-And, I was right looking at the request before I found a JSON response containing the BLOB URI.
+And, I was right looking at the request before I found a json response containing the blob URI.

 <img src="{{ site.img_path }}/artifact_api/Fiddler_GetBlobRespsonse.png" width="50%">

 ## Analyzing the requests

-If you analyze the requests further you find a feq parameters that are collected on the way to get the blob uri.
+If you analyze the requests further you find a few parameters that are collected on the way to get the blob URL.
 A parameter "virtualDirectory", "ManifestId", "ManifestUri" and a "BlobId".
 After mostly tracing back where which parameter is retrieved I turned to the URLs.
 Investigating them further it looks like some aliases for directing you to the next local data center.
-Probably used by some kind of load balancer and/or geo redundancy service.
+Probably Microsoft used some kind of load balancer and/or geo redundancy service.
 Cross checking them with the IPs from the servers in this [list from Microsoft's Documentation](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/v2-windows?view=azure-devops#for-organizations-using-the-devazurecom-domain) we can substitute them with prettier names.

 So I started putting everything together in VS Code [Rest client file](https://github.com/NAVRockClimber/devops_cli_info/blob/master/artifact.http).

 ### 1. Virtual Directory

-One of the first parameter you will need is a virtualDirectory which seems just to be a guid.
+One of the first parameter you will need is the virtualDirectory which seems to be just a guid.
 At least in my investigation I found nothing we can substitute this id with.

 **Request Structure:**

 ```
+{% raw %}
 @Organization=<Your DevOps Organisation>
 @PAT=<Your PAT>

 GET https://dev.azure.com/{{Organization}}/_apis/connectionData?connectOptions=1
 Authorization: Basic PAT:{{PAT}}
+{% endraw %}
 ```

 You retrieve a complex JSON where you need to find the property virtualDirectory in locationServiceData.accessMappings and copy the value.